How the Dual Degree Works

 - You may complete your Mastes degree with MCIS within a few semesters (of full-time study) or at your own pace as you work full-time.
 You can complete the MCIS degree in evenings.

-What Should I do to Prepare to Enter the Joint Degree Program?
+How to Prepare to Enter the Dual Degree Program

 - 189:101- Intro to Comm & Info Proc.